falloutdurham/devopstest/README.md

 #DevOps Test

-This is a fairly straightforward exercise that hopefully shows us that you're comfortable with setting up servers and software using configuration management software.
-You'll be setting up a CentOS Linux box with MySQL, Ruby, and running a very simple Rails app that requires a web server to proxy requests through, and providing us thorough documentation so we can recreate the steps you took to get the application working.
+This is a an exercise that is intended to shos us that you're comfortable with setting up servers and software using configuration management tools *and* documenting that process.
+You'll be setting up a CentOS Linux box with MySQL, Ruby, and running a very simple Rails app that requires a web server to proxy requests through, and associated documentation so that we can spin up a VM identical to your own.
 You have 48 hours to send us your solution from when we send you this test.

 ##Instructions